1673beta/audon/README.md

 Audio + Mastodon = Audon

-Audon is a service for Mastodon (and Pleroma) users to create and join rooms of live audio conversations.
+Audon is a service of realtime audio streaming for Mastodon users.

 ## Tech Stack